Zefk/Fairyolica-World/README.md

 # Fairyolica-World v1.0 Outside/Exterior
 This will be a Light world like tileset I am putting together for the Solarus Engine as a hobby.
 The outside world is completed, but progress will slow down because of my many other hobbies.
+I normally work on this project during the weekend.

 **License:**